tall-josh/highlighter-docs/content/docs/how-to-guides/media-search.md

 #### Data Source

-Choose one or more data sources that contain the desired files.
+Choose one or more data sources that contain desired files.

 #### Human Assessment Stages

-Choose one or more human assessment stages containing the desired files.
+Choose one or more human assessment stages containing desired files.

 #### Checked Out By Users

-Choose one or more users who have checked out the desired files in a human assessment stage.
+Choose one or more users who have checked out desired files in a human assessment stage.

 #### Completed in Queue?